-There have been no material changes in our Risk Factors during the three months ended March 31, 2023.
+There have been no material changes in our Risk Factors during the three months ended March 31, 2023, other than as described below.
 Information regarding our Risk Factors is more fully described in "Item 1A.
-Risk Factors" of our Annual Report on Form 10-K for the period ended December 31, 2022 filed with the SEC.
+Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC.